What is deconstruction?

 English embroidered book bindings

-Posted by jerry on January 26th, 2006 — Posted in History, Journal, Writing
+Posted by Jerry on January 26th, 2006 — Posted in History, Journal, Writing

 I was having a quick browse of the Project Gutenberg top 100 books for 26 Jan and came across this one not too far from the top – It is the complete “English Embroidered Bookbindings” by Cyril Davenport.
 This is a fascinating look at embroidered bookbindings, and includes essays on the embroidery techniques employed.
 The language is a bit “Mr Collins” of Pride and Prejudice – a bit on the precious side, but the articles make great reading.